macxcool/CovenantOPC_Operations/CovenantOPC_ServiceProcedures.md

    ![](images/show_black.png)

-   or by hitting '.' on the keyboard (it's marked with green masking tape). the button to the left (or '.' again) shows the presentation again.
+   or by hitting '.' on the keyboard (it's marked with green masking tape). the button to the left (or '.', again) shows the presentation once more.

    ![](images/show_live.png)

 5. Make sure the power bar below the podium is turned on.
+This is the power for the sound board.

-6. Make sure the pulpit mic is turned on and the reciever on top of the podium is on and set to channel 2.
+6. Make sure the pulpit mic receiver on top of the podium is switched on and set to channel **2**.

-When the Projector is on and both OpenLP and Discord are started up (this may take a little while since these are older laptops) it's time to connect Discord to the auditorium audio and set up the projector screen streaming (VNC connection) on Discord.
+When everything is on, connect Discord to the auditorium audio and set up the projector screen streaming (VNC connection) on Discord.

 1. Make sure you're viewing the 'Covenant OPC' Discord server by clicking on the server icon on the left

    ![](images/server_icon.png)

 2. Scroll down in the channel list until you see the list of 'AUDIO/VIDEO CHANNELS' and click on the 'Presentations/Meetings' channel to connect the Covenant user to the voice channel.

    ![](images/connect_voice.png)

+3. View the *thoughts-on-virtual-worship* text channel by clicking on it in the channel list.
+This allows you to communicate with viewers about prayer requests and Discord issues.

-3. On the Discord computer start the slide viewing connection (VNC client) by...
+4. On the Discord computer start the slide viewing connection (VNC client) by clicking the Remmina icon in the notification area (bottom-right) and selecting the only available connection.

-4. Start showing the slide view on Discord by clicking 'Screen' near the bottom-left
+5. Start showing the slide view on Discord by clicking 'Screen' near the bottom-left

    ![](images/screenshare_connect.png)

-   and selecting the window with the projector slides under 'Applications'
+   and selecting the window with the projector slides showing under 'Applications'

    ![](images/screenshare_chooseapp.png)